maayanamos/terraform-project/README.md

 ---

-📦 Modules Included
+Modules Included

-- **VPC**: Custom Virtual Private Cloud with a public subnet.
+-**VPC**: Custom Virtual Private Cloud with a public subnet.
-- **EC2**: Web server deployed with Nginx and a custom `index.html`.
+-**EC2**: Web server deployed with Nginx and a custom `index.html`.
-- **S3**: Static website hosting for an HTML file.
+-**S3**: Static website hosting for an HTML file.
-- **IAM**: User creation and secure access key handling using profiles.
+-**IAM**: User creation and secure access key handling using profiles.

 ---

 Highlights & Features

-- Uses **Terraform modules** to keep the code modular and reusable.
+-Uses **Terraform modules** to keep the code modular and reusable.
-- Automatically creates and configures an IAM user and writes credentials to `~/.aws/credentials`.
+-Automatically creates and configures an IAM user and writes credentials to `~/.aws/credentials`.
-- S3 bucket is configured with public access (for website) while still disabling ACLs.
+-S3 bucket is configured with public access (for website) while still disabling ACLs.
-- Clean `.gitignore` to avoid uploading sensitive or heavy files (like `.terraform/` and state files).
+-Clean `.gitignore` to avoid uploading sensitive or heavy files (like `.terraform/` and state files).

 ---